 Another ghost at the architectural treasure is Sam.
 In 1989, after the building restoration was complete, theatre volunteers and staff heard a trombone or trumpet playing.
 The strange thing was there were no rehearsals going on.
 Another odd occurrence was the seats in the theatre flipping down and then back up.
 The volunteers used a Ouija board to conduct a seance at midnight on the stage of the Winter Garden Theatre.
 The group communicated with a musician named “Sam.”
 He said he was a trombone player in a 1918 Vaudeville production at the Winter Garden.

-In another ghostly incident, a staff member was doing a final walk-through the Elgin before closing.
+In another ghostly incident, a staff member was doing a final walk-through of the Elgin before closing.
 She heard someone calling her name twice.
 She looked around and found no one.
 The only other person in the building was a security guard at the entrance, who she was too embarrassed to tell.
 She told no one at the theatre about the occurrence.
 A few months later, another staff member said to her that he heard his name being called twice while walking through the empty Elgin theatre.

-In 1984 during a rehearsal for Cats, some of the dancers noticed a man wearing a brown suit and brown bowler hat sitting in the second row.
+In 1984, during a rehearsal for Cats, some of the dancers noticed a man wearing a brown suit and brown bowler hat sitting in the second row.
 While they thought his attire was old-fashioned, the dancers thought it was allowed and could be a friend of the director or producer.
 After rehearsal, they asked who the man was sitting in the second row.
 The assistant manager proceeded to tell them that no one was there.
 You see, it was a closed rehearsal, and only the assistant and stage managers were allowed to watch.

 Considered one of Canada’s finest 19th-century financial buildings, it operated as the Bank of Montreal Ontario head office until 1949 and later a branch until 1982.
-Now the Hockey Hall of Fame, there are rumours of lights turning on and off as well as doors opening, closing and locking on their own.

-Source: Toronto Star Archives: Aug 1, 1982, pg H3 & Toronto Ghosts
+- The Toronto Star Newspaper Archives: Aug 1, 1982, pg H3

 Todmorden Mills at 67 Pottery Rd – built in the 1800s

 Settled by the Helliwell family, the earliest surviving structures at Todmorden Mills date back to approximately 1838 to 1850.
 The site has been home to a mill, brewery, riding stables and more.
-Today it’s a museum, arts centre and nature preserve.
+Today, it’s a museum, arts centre and nature preserve.

 Staff have reported a few ghosts at the historic property.
 In the Papermill Theatre and Gallery, staff mentioned seeing an older woman walking around the theatre, while others have seen a grey apparition near the sound booth above the stage.
 Over in the Helliwell house, a woman’s voice has been heard speaking upstairs.